Our Projects

 Displaced Persons Documentation Project

-In line with its mission to explore and document the contemporary Armenian experience, the Institute of Armenian Studies has been recording oral histories and gathering documents on the unique history of the Armenian Displaced Persons (DP) community formed during and after World War II.
-The collection includes over one hundred hours of recorded footage (35 interviews) and over one thousand photographs, which serve as a primary source for researchers interested in World War II, post-Genocide Armenian history, and Diaspora Studies.
+An oral history project about the Armenian Displaced Persons community formed during and after World War II.
+The collection of interviews and photographs serve as a primary source for researchers interested in World War II, post-Genocide Armenian history, and Diaspora Studies.